divya-koganti/M-T-Tech-Code-Challenge/README.md

 P.S.
 Pineapple does belong on pizza and ketchup is a jelly not jam

 ## Submission
 1. Who am I?
-I am Divya Koganti, a rising senior at University of Maryland who is studying computer science.
+I am Divya Koganti, a rising senior at University of Maryland where I am studying computer science.
 I am a tech intern at Wilmington
 2. I have an explicit question: If someone agrees that ketchup is jam does that relate to if someone agrees that pineapple belongs on pizza?
-In which I used code, statistics and visuals to come to the conclosiun that the two are not related
+In which I used code, statistics and visuals to come to the conclusion that the two responses to the questions are not related
 3. I went above and beyond by going to into depth the data science behind the answer